pow-auth/pow/guides/multitenancy.md

 # Multitenancy with Pow

-You can pass repo options to the methods used in `Pow.Ecto.Context` by using the `:repo_opts` configuration option.
+You can pass repo options to the functions used in `Pow.Ecto.Context` by using the `:repo_opts` configuration option.
 This makes it possible to pass on the prefix option used in multitenancy apps, so you can do the following:

 ```elixir
 config :my_app, :pow,